 Kabbage Application Process

-The application process at Kabbage is entirely online and typically takes less than 10 minutes to complete.
+The application process at Kabbage is entirely online and typically takes less than 10 minutes to complete (you can read more about the application process here).
 You’ll need to enter some basic information about your business, including the legal name, address, industry type and your business’s federal tax ID or employee identification number.
 After entering this, you’ll proceed to the “Instant Business Review”, which will ask you to connect your online accounts to your Kabbage account.
 This includes banking, bookkeeping, vendor and payment processing accounts.

 After completing this step, you will need to enter your personal information, including your name, home address and your Social Security number.
 You’ll also need to consent to a hard pull on your credit report.
 After assessing the health of your business through an automated online process, Kabbage will approve or reject your application.
 If approved, you can link your social media accounts, which could help you get an increase to your line of credit.
 If rejected, your Kabbage account will continuously monitor your business information, so you may be approved in the future without having to reapply.